AlbusNoir/barrel/README.md

 ---

 *Special thanks to [George O](https://github.com/Ge0rg3) for the original inspiration for this.
-This is largely based on their work and is really just an expansion of it.
+This is based on their original work and is really just an expansion of it.
 You can view their original project [here](https://github.com/Ge0rg3/sans-index-creator).*